ErikBoesen/gimp-web/content/news/2017-08-22 GIMP 2.9.6 Released/index.md

 on-canvas interaction.
 We expect to spend some time figuring out a way to simplify this, possibly using the GUM language (see below).

-## Layers, linear and perceptual workflows
+## Layers, Linear and Perceptual Workflows

 Since we want to make workflows in linear color spaces more prominent in GIMP, it was time to update the blend modes code.
 You can now switch between two